afri123/proxmox-ha-card/README.md

 6. When prompted, reload your browser.

 ### Method 2: Manual
-1. Download the `proxmox-ha-card.js` file from the `www` folder of this repository.
+1. Download the `proxmox-ha-card.js` file from this repository.
 2. Copy it into your Home Assistant's `config/www` directory.
 3. Go to **Settings → Dashboards → Three dots (top right) → Resources**.
 4. Add a new resource: